August 23, 2019

 It’s also important to replace video with static images when on mobile devices.
-Not only is load time an issue, but users grow upset if your site uses up a large chunk of their mobile data plans.
+Not only is load time an issue, but users can grow upset if your site uses up a large chunk of their mobile data plans.

 The Mobile Experience

 Sometimes, the hero image remains as a full-screen background image but now must fit a vertical orientation (phone) in addition to a horizontal orientation (tablet).
-Other times, the hero image retains it’s 16×9 ratio and becomes a more traditional “banner” image, while the headline moves beneath the image rather than on top.
+Other times, the hero image retains its 16×9 ratio and becomes a more traditional “banner” image, while the headline moves beneath the image rather than on top.
 Again, there’s no right or wrong answer.
-However, it’s key to consider all possible solutions during the planning phase of your project.
+But it’s key to consider all possible solutions during the planning phase of your project.